 6. Flag airlines vs. low cost airlines

 Although some companies tend to prefer flag carriers, new low-cost carriers are taking a toll on the market due to increased competition, especially in Europe.
 However, the presence of low cost in international travel is less, which is why fares are expected to increase in this segment.
 For this reason, airlines are redistributing their costs to offer travelers greater transparency in fares.
 The technology also allows you to customize travel options to achieve a comparison of benefits between airlines and prices.
+Additionally, it is for these reasons that some companies like Jettly for example even now offer private charter services at affordable rates.

 7. Boarding and customs speed up